ButThouMust/kamaitachi-sfc-english/README.md

     - A Wayback Machine snapshot of their website had an email address for contacting them, but perhaps as expected, sending a message to it gave me an error that the address doesn't exist anymore.
 - Format and insert an English-translated script. (**medium**)
   - The game uses dedicated control codes for writing punctuation, usually with some combination of "wait for player input" and/or "do a line break".
 Need to format the script dump to prepare for insertion.
+  - Determine about how much space the translated script will take.
   - Playtest the script. (**simple, but tedious**)
   - Edit the systems for printing Japanese text to better suit English text. (**unsure, but putting medium for now**)